stevehanstudio/timeseries_arduino/README.md

 # Time Series Temperature Data from Arudino

-This project was for the Arudino IoT section of the course [CNIT 133I - Javascript for IoT and XR](https://www.coursicle.com/ccsf/courses/CNIT/133I/) taught by [Professor Claudia da Silva](https://cdasilva.info/) at CCSF.
-An [Arduino Uno](https://www.amazon.com/gp/product/B01D8KOZF4/ref=ppx_yo_dt_b_asin_title_o06_s00?ie=UTF8&psc=1) is used to read temperature sensor data from a thermister and displayed on an LCD.
+This project is for the Arudino IoT section of the course [CNIT 133I - Javascript for IoT and XR](https://www.coursicle.com/ccsf/courses/CNIT/133I/) taught by [Professor Claudia da Silva](https://cdasilva.info/) at CCSF.
+An [Arduino Uno](https://www.amazon.com/gp/product/B01D8KOZF4/ref=ppx_yo_dt_b_asin_title_o06_s00?ie=UTF8&psc=1) is used to read temperature sensor data from a thermistor and displayed on an LCD.
 The data is also send to a backend Node server through the serial port (COM7 on my Windows 10 PC).

-The Node uses the Serialport library to read from the Arduino and uses Socket.io send the data to the React frontend.
-The React frontend uses socket.io-client to read the data and displays it.
-It was shows the data on a chart as it comes in.
-There's switch to switch between celsius and fahrenheit that communicates with the backend through a POST request.
+The Node server uses the [Serialport](https://serialport.io/) library to read from the Arduino board and uses Socket.io(https://socket.io/) to send the data to the React frontend.
+The React frontend uses [socket.io-client](https://socket.io/docs/v4/client-api/) to read the data and displays it.
+It also shows the past data in a chart as it comes in.
+There's a switch button to switch between celsius and fahrenheit that communicates with a Node [Express](https://expressjs.com/) backend through a Rest API POST request.

 Typescript is used on both the Node server and the React frontend.<br/>